chemjh/Portfolio/Movie Recommender/README.md

 In no event shall the University of Minnesota, its affiliates or employees be liable to you for any damages arising out of the use or inability to use these programs (including but not limited to loss of data or data being rendered inaccurate).

 If you have any further questions or comments, please email grouplens-info@umn.edu

+# References
+F. Maxwell Harper and Joseph A. Konstan.
+2015.
+The MovieLens Datasets: History and Context.
+ACM Transactions on Interactive Intelligent Systems (TiiS) 5, 4: 19:1–19:19. https://doi.org/10.1145/2827872